mdkrd/mdkrd/README.md

-- 👋 Hi, I’m MD
+- 👋 Hi, I’m Mehrdad
-- 👀 A Javascript developer
+- 👀 A simple developer
-- 🌱 I’m currently working with React
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me mehrdad3373@hotmail.com